melsall/NASCOTUS_Research/README.md

 **PartisanProperCorrelationMatrixes.R** - creates two correlation matrixes, one called liberal_correlations and one called conservative_correlations.
 Have correct # of rows and columns and have the correlation matrixes between each predictor --> each outcome.
 Vital for use in making statistical comparison.
         - these matrixes created are essential for statistical comparison

+**GeneratePValMatrix.R** - makes a matrix of all the p-values between the different variables (using the two different matrices conservative/liberal data to see)